You can learn more about me at theblaze.com slash BuckSexton.

 Thank you.

-Well, uh that didn't last long.
+Well, that didn't last long.

-The military took him, they put a bag over his head, stuck him in a helicopter, and took him to Costa Rica.
+They put a bag over his head, stuck him in a helicopter, and took him to Costa Rica.

-What he's doing is uh completely illegal.
+What he's doing is completely illegal.

 They don't have the votes, and they aren't going to go outside the system to deal with somebody who's outside the system.

-Um and that's just the way it is.
+And that's just the way it is.

-Uh, you know, there's so you're talking about the military stepping in.
+So you're talking about the military stepping in.

-By the way, in that case of Honduras, um, I believe our State Department actually sided with the guy who was trying to be a dictator for life in Honduras.
+By the way, in that case of Honduras, I believe our State Department actually sided with the guy who was trying to be a dictator for life in Honduras.

-In fact, yeah, yeah, they did.
+In fact, they did.

-Hillary Clinton was like, oh no, we like that guy, the dictator guy.
+Hillary Clinton was like, oh, no, we like that guy, the dictator guy.

-So I see we're going into 2015.
+So I see, we're going into 2015.

 I'm running out of time to tell you all my predictions.